Steps

 What is feedback?

-What is advice/input?
+What is a new culture?

 ($200) Robin Kimmerer’s nature analogy of the Three Sisters crops illustrates that change efforts benefit from this.